Free Email: POP3, IMAP, Web, or Forwarding

 These free services give you a free email address with either a POP3 mailbox access, IMAP access, web email access, or email aliases that will forward or redirect email sent to that address to another.
 They may be used by people who are looking for an email address that is independent of their ISP, and thus hopefully more permanent than that given by the ISP.

-If you need more facilities for your email (eg spam protection, virus protection, more space to store your email, etc), you might want to consider using a commercial service like Fastmail.fm.
+If you need more facilities for your email, one possibility is to use a commercial service like Fastmail.fm.

 Related Pages